Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

         res7: String = The United States who have been blessed no companies would be proud that the challenges we face, it's not as directly untelle are in my daughters - you can afford -- life-saving march care and poor information and receiving battle against other speeces and lead its people.
 After champions of 2006, and because Africa in America, separate has been conferenced by children ation of discrimination, we remember all of this, succeeded in any other feelings of a palently better political process - at lliims being disability payment.
 All across all different mights of a more just a few global personal morality and industrialized ready to succeed.One can afford when the earliest days of a pension you can add to the system be confructive despair.
 They have starting in the demand for...

     ```

+You can see the generated output from Obama's speeches above.
+Note all the line-breaks, punctuations and upper-lower case letters are produced by the sampler itself.
+I did not do any post-processing.

 Check out more MXNet Scala examples below.